ducktalez/plagih/README.md

     - Tensorflow-evaluation (offline)
     - strongly typed

+### Tree architecture
+The evolution process uses the Node/Fintree class, but there are 4 tree versions which need conversion.
+1. Loadable trees (nested List, E.g. ['+':fix, ['a'], ['b']])
+2. The tree class
+3. Sympy-trees
+4. Tensorflow graphs

+Sympy trees need a lot of conversion options.

 ## Description

 The Genetic-Programming Framework is primarily intended to extend a human written program to achieve the same performance as a (better) NN solution.
 Decisive for the "explainability" is the number of changes to the reference program that are necessary to get to the target solution ("tree_edit_distance").

 PLAGIH stands for PLAusible Genetic Improvements to Heuristics.
 The name will probably be changed soon.
 This is a Project resulting from my Masters Thesis (with yet unknown name).